Relasym/Penguins/README.md

   - [ ] penguin moving in rectangles instead of straight lines when changing direction (max speed issue?)
   - [ ] fishcounter off sometimes, events not triggering correctly?
   - [ ] pausemenu triggering for a frame or two, draw issue? (set menu invisible while in background?)
+  - [ ] fish sometimes not showing up for a second when starting game (retest on slow inet)